Honeta/Honeta/README.md

 I am Honeta, an undergraduate student majoring in Computer Science and Technology at Huazhong University of Science and Technology.
 My site is https://honeta.site/.

-- 🔭 I'm currently preparing for a summer internship at Tencent WXG.
+- 🔭 I am currently intern at Tencent WXG.
 - 🌱 I'm learning Operating System, High Performance Computing and Distributed System.
 - 📫 How to reach me: mail to honeta@qq.com